gbv/coli-conc.gbv.de/en/_includes/projects.md

 {% enddiv %}

 {{ {
-  en: "Some projects which are simmilar to coli-conc.",
+  en: "Some projects which are similar to coli-conc.",
   de: "Einige ähnliche Projekte wie coli-conc."
 } | localize }}